 Patrick Glauthier

 My research focuses on Latin literature of the late Republic and early Empire.
-In particular, I'm interested in the origins and development of scientific writing at Rome and the experience of the sublime.
-My first book—The Scientific Sublime in Imperial Rome: Manilius, Seneca, Lucan, and the Aetna (Oxford University Press, 2025)—charts the role of the sublime in first-century debates about how and why we investigate the natural world.
+Recently, I've been interested in Roman writing about the mechanics of the natural world and the experience of sublimity.
+My first book, which combines these themes, is The Scientific Sublime in Imperial Rome: Manilius, Seneca, Lucan, and the Aetna (Oxford University Press, 2025), and it charts the role of the sublime in first-century CE debates about how and why we investigate nature.
 In the spring of 2022, I organized a conference on the sublime that took place at Dartmouth.
-A volume based on the conference and co-edted by me is under review at Brill.
-I am currently working on a second book about the history and socio-political functions of catasterism narratives in the Roman world.
-Shorter pieces in the works include papers about the Elder Pliny ("Pliny's Natural History and the Scientific Sublime), Ovid ("Flood, Fire, and the Augustan Sublime in Ovid's Metamorphoses"), and the sublime in Neronian and Flavian literature.
+A volume based on the conference and co-edted by me will be published by Brill.
+I'm currently developing two book-length projects, one about catasterism narratives in Latin literature and another about the aesthetics of tyranny in the Roman world.
+Shorter pieces in the works include papers about the Elder Pliny ("Pliny's Natural History and the Scientific Sublime"), Ovid ("Flood, Fire, and the Augustan Sublime in Ovid's Metamorphoses"), and the sublime in Neronian and Flavian Literature, the last of which will appear in the Oxford Handbook of the Sublime.

 Contact